XiaotaoChen/model-quantization/doc/detection.md

 - Empoly normalization (such as GroupNorm or BatchNorm) to the tower in the Head module.
 (No-share BatchNorm is demonstrate the superior performance)

-- Quantization is employed on all convolution layer wrapper in `detectron2/layer/wrapper.py`, namely the `Conv2D` module.
+- Quantization is employed on all convolution layer wrappered in `detectron2/layer/wrapper.py`, namely the `Conv2D` module.
 For layers natively call `nn.conv2d` will keep in full precision.

 - We provide an option `quantization.scope` to flexible choose the layers/blocks which are scheduled to be quantized.
 By default, the first and last layers of the model are not quantized.